SharePoint/PnP-Guidance/articles/Synchronize-term-groups-sample-app-for-SharePoint.md

 ### Scenario 2 - Process changes

-When you select  **Process Changes**, the app prompts you to enter a Term Group to synchronize, and then calls the  **ProcessChanges** method in MMSSyncManager.cs. **ProcessChanges** uses the **GetChanges** method of the **ChangedInformation** class to retrieve all changes made to groups, term sets, and terms in the source managed metadata service.
+When you select  **Process Changes**, the add-in prompts you to enter a Term Group to synchronize, and then calls the  **ProcessChanges** method in MMSSyncManager.cs. **ProcessChanges** uses the **GetChanges** method of the **ChangedInformation** class to retrieve all changes made to groups, term sets, and terms in the source managed metadata service.
 Changes are then applied to the target managed metadata service.

 **Note**  This document includes only some parts of the  **ProcessChanges** method.
 To review the entire method, open the Core.MMSSync solution in Visual Studio.